Kenosha unrest shooting

 Kenosha County prosecutors charged Rittenhouse with two counts of homicide, one count of attempted homicide, two counts of reckless endangerment, one count of unlawful possession of a firearm, and one count of curfew violation.
 His trial lasted from November 1 to 19, 2021.
 Prosecutors sought to show Rittenhouse as a criminal gunman, while defense lawyers argued that Rittenhouse had acted in self-defense, asserting that his attackers were part of a mob that "attacked him in the street like an animal" and that he used force necessary to prevent imminent death or great bodily harm to himself.
 (Note: In Wisconsin, a defendant asserting perfect self-defense against a charge of first-degree murder must meet an objective threshold showing that the defendant reasonably believed that the defendant was preventing or terminating an unlawful interference with the defendant's person and that the force used was necessary to prevent imminent death or great bodily harm.)
-Judge Bruce Schroeder dismissed the unlawful possession charge and the curfew violation charge for being legally unsupported, and a jury found Rittenhouse not guilty of the remaining charges.
+Judge Bruce Schroeder dismissed the unlawful possession charge and the curfew violation charge after prosecutors failed to provide sufficient evidence, and a jury found Rittenhouse not guilty of the remaining charges.

 Public sentiment of the shootings, as well as media coverage are both polarized and politicized.
 Multiple right-wing politicians and figures welcomed Rittenhouse's acquittal, stating that the shootings were self-defense.
 President Joe Biden called for the jury's verdict to be respected, although stated that the verdict "will leave many Americans feeling angry and concerned, myself included."
 Multiple Democratic politicians and figures criticized the verdict as a miscarriage of justice, saying that the acquittal was emblematic of racial double standards in the American justice system.
 Gun control advocates expressed concerns that the verdict would embolden vigilantism and militia groups.
 An Economist/YouGov poll conducted during the trial found that two-thirds of Republicans thought Rittenhouse should be acquitted, while three-quarters of Democrats thought he should be convicted.